 - Access to your IT department/a tech-savvy human/your Google Workspace administrator

-How to set up an SPF record in your Google Workspace
+How to set up a Google Workspace (formerly GSuite) SPF record

 Step 1: Get the standard TXT record for Google Workspace (this is a part of the record)